panorama-ed/buildkite-assets/README.md

 # Bootstrapping features

-1. **SSH Fingerprint verification** By default, when Buildkite checks out a git repository it automatically accept any SSH fingerprint without verifying its authenticity.
+1. **SSH Fingerprint verification** By default, when Buildkite checks out a git repository it automatically accepts any SSH fingerprint without verifying its authenticity.
 This leaves the agent vulnerable to man-in-the-middle-attacks in which another server could pretend to be github and provide the build agent with hostile code to execute.
 To prevent this the bootstrapping script